Kazan Ring

 Kazan Ring is a race track, built on the outskirts of Kazan, along its bypass road next with autodrome "High Mountain".
 The track has a length of 3.476 km and a height difference of up to 28 m.
 The track runs counterclockwise.
 The first competition took place in 2011.
-The unofficial track record was set in test runs on a 2010 GP2 race car, the indicated time is 1:12.870.

 Lap records

-The official race lap records at the Kazan Ring are listed as:
+The unofficial track record was set in test runs on a Dallara GP2/08, the indicated time is 1:12.870.
+As of September 2025, the fastest official race lap records at the Kazan Ring are listed as: